 How the Colorado Lottery helps Windsor Parks & Trails

 The Town of Windsor receives Conservation Trust Fund dollars from the State of Colorado.
-These funds are generated by the sales in the Colorado Lottery.
-Additionally, the Town has received grants for various programs through Great Outdoors Colorado, also funded with Colorado Lottery revenues.
-Many areas throughout Colorado have been preserved or developed with assistance from the Colorado Lottery.
+These funds, from sales in the Colorado Lottery, come to the town in the form of grants, such as the Great Outdoors Colorado program.
+Many areas throughout Colorado have been preserved or developed with this assistance.

 Windsor Lottery Locations